AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 Gateway Name                                    A unique name to identify the Transit GW Account Name                                    An `Aviatrix account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#account>`_ that corresponds to an IAM role or account in AWS
-Region                                          One of the AWS regions VPC ID                                          The Transit VPC-id Public Subnet                                   The public subnet on which Transit GW instance is deployed Gateway Size                                    Transit GW `instance size <http://docs.aviatrix.com/HowTos/gateway.html#select-gateway-size>`_
+Region                                          One of the AWS regions VPC ID                                          The Transit VPC/vNet/VCN ID Public Subnet                                   The public subnet on which Transit GW instance is deployed Gateway Size                                    Transit GW `instance size <http://docs.aviatrix.com/HowTos/gateway.html#select-gateway-size>`_
 Allocate New EIP                                If selected, the Controller allocates a new EIP and associate it with the gateway instance.
 If not selected, the Controller looks for an allocated but unassociated EIP in the Transit GW account.